minerport/SAPMasternodeSetup/README.md

 sudo tail -f ~/.methuselah/debug.log
 ```

-And for those who wonder what does **reden.conf** file looks like for a typical masternode which the setup script generates, here's an example below...
+And for those who wonder what does **methuselah.conf** file looks like for a typical masternode which the setup script generates, here's an example below...

 Note that both, the __externalip__ should match the IP address and __masternodeprivkey__ should math the private key in your  __masternode.conf__ of your hot wallet in order for the masternode to function properly.
-If any of these two parameters change, they must be changed in both, the reden.conf file on the masternode VPS (located in /root/.redencore directory) and masternode.conf on Hot Wallet PC (located in %appdata%/redencore folder).
+If any of these two parameters change, they must be changed in both, the methuslah.conf file on the masternode VPS (located in /root/.methuslah directory) and masternode.conf on Hot Wallet PC (located in %appdata%/methuslah folder).

 Example: